dangbert/SAT/README.md

 ````

 ## Running experiments:
 You can run `./experiment.py` to run an experiment comparing several algorithms on the 9x9 sudoku dataset.
-Manually updates the `solvers` list in the file if you want to customize which algorithms are tested.
+Manually update the `solvers` list in the file if you want to customize which algorithms are tested.

 ````bash
 # see full usage/help